RickMLS1/wednesday/README.md

 # Wednesday

-A customize virtual assistent for local file manipulation and web-searching using voice recognition.
+A customized virtual assistent for local file manipulation and web-searching using voice recognition.
 <br>

 ## The project